 For more culinary fun check out our article on the Greek frozen yoghurt revival.

 Athens is famous for its vibrant nightlife and Greeks are known to sleep late… Locals prefer the areas of Gazi, Psirri and Monastiraki.
 In Psirri and Monastiraki you can find bars small or large playing from ethnic and rock to jazz and pop.
 There are also some gig spaces you can visit.
 Six dogs and Bios are probably the most well-known.
 You realise Gazi has a huge diversity of bars almost the second you leave the metro station: there are a loads of drinking dens and clubs in every street around Gazi square to satisfy every taste.
 A great starting point for a bar crawl is Socialista in Triptolemou street.
 Read on for Urban Travel Blog’s full Gazi district guide!

 Athens International airport Eleftherioz Venizelos is serviced by all major airlines.
-The best-known greek ones are Olympic and Aegean airlines.
+The best-known Greek ones are Olympic and Aegean airlines.
 Easyjet are one of the cheapest to fly to Greece and they go from London, Manchester and Edinburgh in the UK, plus from Berlin, Paris and Rome.
 The airport is a fair distance away from the city centre (33km), but the metro runs every half hour and takes about 40 minutes.
 If you’d prefer to travel in a bit more comfort you can book a taxi via Welcome Pickups and they’ll have a driver meet you at arrivals.

 Many websites can keep you up to date with Athens’ nightlife and everyday events but most don’t have an English language site as well.
 Breathtakingathens however is a site where you can read some of the city’s news.
 Matt Barrett’s Athens Survival Guide is a highly detailed resource for tourists.